 Abstract— A denial-of-service (DoS) attack is a malicious act with the goal of interrupting the access to a computer network.
 The result of this type of attack can cause the computers on the network to squander their resources to serve illegitimate requests that result in a disruption of the network’s services to legitimate users.
 With a sophisticated DoS attack, it becomes difficult to distinguish malicious requests from legitimate requests.
 Since a network layer DoS attack can cause interruptions to a network while causing collateral damage, it is vital to understand the measures to mitigate against such attacks.
 Generally, approaches that implement distribution charts based on statistical analysis or honeypots have been applied to detect a DoS attack.
 However, this is usually too late, as the damage is already done.
 We hypothesize in this work that a graph-based approach can provide the capability to identify a DoS attack at its inception.
 A graph-based approach will also allow us to not only focus on anomalies within an entity (like a computer), but also allow us to analyze the anomalies that exist in an entity’s relationship with other entities, thus providing a rich source of contextual analysis.
 We demonstrate our proposed approach using a publicly-available data set.

-Keywords—DoS/DDoS attack, graph based anomaly detection, intrusion detection, network layer denial of service attack
+Keywords—DoS/DDoS attack, graph-based anomaly detection, intrusion detection, network layer denial of service attack

 Introduction